adarshanil877/eeg-dissertation/README.md

 ## Feature Selection Using SHAP

-Feature selection is performed using SHAP (SHapley Additive exPlanations).
+Feature selection is done by using SHAP (SHapley Additive exPlanations).

-The process is:
+This involves the following steps:

-1. Train models using the extracted EEG features.
+1. Train the models with the extracted EEG features.
-2. Calculate SHAP feature importance values.
+2. Compute SHAP feature importance scores.
-3. Aggregate feature importance across participants.
+3. Compute the average feature importance over the participants.
-4. Rank features based on their average SHAP importance.
+4. Rank the features based on the average SHAP importance.
-5. Retrain models using different numbers of top-ranked features.
+5. Retrain the models with varying number of selected features.

-Examples of feature subsets tested include:
+Some of the feature subsets used include:

-- Top 5 features
+- The top 5 features
-- Top 10 features
+- The top 10 features
-- Top 15 features
+- The top 15 features
-- Top 20 features
+- The top 20 features
-- Other SHAP-ranked feature subsets
+- Others

 ---